 And then, for no specific reason at all, I quit shaving my legs.
 I started exclusively wearing boxy shirts, and bought myself a binder; the countless Victoria’s Secret thongs I had accumulated over the years were replaced by novelty boxers I purchased in bulk over the Internet.
 Whether my feminine side was authentic or a two-decade long, private joke, the sparkle had faded.

 Regardless, the point was I had worn dresses before, and I had liked it.

 I locate the Pegasus sale section and grab the blandest black dress I can find.
 Shuffling off to a changing room, I throw the thing over my body without removing my jeans.
 I’ve stopped wearing bras, too, so I stare at myself in the dress and try to imagine what it will look like once I squeeze into that old push-up bra buried deep in the garage.

 As far as dresses go, this one is modest, this should be manageable, this would have been acceptable funeral attire a year ago.
 But now I cannot recognize my reflection.
 I can’t tell if my skin is burning.
 I cannot shake the nausea, the thought that I am fundamentally mismatched, a collection of all the wrong clothes and body parts.

-Grace peeks in to look at the dress.
+Maddie peeks in to look at the dress.
 “It looks so good, Emma.”

 “Does that work?”
 I hear my mother yell from the opposite side of Pegasus.

-On the car ride home, I briefly explain to Grace that I’m now going by Max.
+On the car ride home, I briefly explain to Maddie that I’m now going by Max.
 ‘So are you a boy?’
 No. Maybe.
 I don’t know.
 I’m genderfluid.
 ‘What is genderfluid?”
 It’s supposed to be everything, boy and girl.
 It’s both and neither at once.